 The Things Stack

-This page explains how to register HARDWARIO STICKER into The Things Stack and how to add a payload formatter (decoder).
+This page explains how to register HARDWARIO STICKER into The Things Stack (TTS) using ABP activation and how to add a payload formatter (decoder).

 Useful HARDWARIO docs:

-- STICKER codec example (works as a JavaScript payload formatter pattern): https://docs.hardwario.com/apps/chirpstack/chirpstack-configuration/chirpstack-decoding
+https://docs.hardwario.com/apps/the-things-stack/tts-configuration/tts-end-devices - STICKER codec example (JavaScript payload formatter):

 Prerequisites